Gehstock/Mist_FPGA/Arcade_MiST/Williams 6809 rev.1 Hardware/Robotron Hardware/README.md

 Usage:
 ------
+- Create ROM and ARC files from MAME ROM zip files using the mra utility and the MRA files.
 - Copy the RBF and the ARC files to the same folder.
-- Create ROM files from MAME ROM zip files using the mra utility and the MRA files.
 - Example: mra -z /path/to/mame/roms scramble.mra
 - Copy the ROM files to the root of the SD Card.